-Sensex Nifty fell on the Union Budget Day owing to a lot of negative or at least not-so-positive cues that include re-introduction of 10% tax on the long-term capital gains (LTCG).
-Read 10 things to know about LTCG tax.
+Sensex Nifty fell on the Union Budget Day owing to a lot of negative or at least not-so-positive cues that include the re-introduction of a 10% tax on long-term capital gains (LTCG).

 Sensex had dropped by 463 points to the day’s low of Rs.
 35,501.74 against the previous day’s closing of 35,965.02.
 Nifty had also dropped by 148 points to 10,878.80 against the previous day’s closing of 11,027.70 points.